szizzo522/PyCalc/README.md

 # Calculator Project

 This is a simple calculator application developed in Python.
 It provides basic arithmetic operations such as addition, subtraction, multiplication, and division.
+The application now features a graphical user interface (GUI) built with `tkinter`.

 ## Features